 What Is a Triple-A (AAA) Bond Rating?

-By granting the AAA rating, bond rating agencies signal that they have as much faith as possible in these entities to honor the terms of the bond.
-In other words, they believe there is a very low chance you won't get your money back.
+By granting the AAA rating, bond rating agencies signal they have as much faith as possible in these entities to honor the terms of the bond.
+In other words, they believe there is a very high chance you will get your money back.

 The grading system can break down slightly when comparing investment-grade corporate bonds to government bonds like Treasury Bills and Treasury Notes—also known as "Treasuries."
 Even though a company like Microsoft may be able to issue AAA bonds, U.S. Treasuries are generally considered the safest bonds.
 That's because they carry the full weight of the U.S. government behind them.

 Municipal bonds can also be issued by U.S. territories like Puerto Rico.
 Since these bonds aren't issued by the federal government, they aren't backed by the federal government.
 The relative safety of municipal bond investments varies by the entity issuing them.

-Junk Bonds: The Opposite of AAA
+The Opposite of Triple-A (AAA) Bonds

 With lower risk comes fewer rewards.
 Due to their rock-solid status, AAA-rated bonds offer the lowest yields.
 What you gain in peace of mind, you lose in income.

 On the other end of the spectrum are junk bonds, which have low ratings and high yields.
 They're also known as high-yield bonds.
-The companies who issue these kinds of bonds get poor ratings because credit agencies determine that they are in danger of defaulting (or have defaulted in the past).
+The companies that issue these kinds of bonds get poor ratings because credit agencies determine they are in danger of defaulting (or have defaulted in the past).

 Securities and Exchange Commission.
 "Form 10-K: Microsoft Corporation."
-Accessed Feb.
-3, 2020.
+Accessed Aug.
+20, 2020.

 Fidelity Investments.
-"Bond Prices, Rates, and Yields."
-Accessed Feb.
-3, 2020.
+"Bond Ratings."
+Accessed Aug.
+20, 2020.

 Office of Investor Education and Advocacy.
 "What Are High-Yield Corporate Bonds?"
-Accessed Feb.
-3, 2020.
+Accessed Aug.
+20, 2020.